yapily/jose-database-field-demo/README.md

 ]
 ```

 Success!
-Our application is indeed decrypting the email on the fly!
+Your application is successfully decrypting the email field on the fly!

-To convinced you that they were encrypted in the first place, let's check our raw endpoints:
+To be convinced that they were encrypted in the first place, check the raw endpoint:

 ```
 curl --location --request GET 'http://localhost:8080/persons/raw'